 Yealink T58V Review and Ratings

 The Yealink T58V is a smart media phone based on the Android 5.1.1 operating system.
-Supporting High Definition audio and video, built-in WiFi and Bluetooth and support for the Opus codec, this IP phone certainly has impressive specifications.
+Supporting High Definition audio and video, built-in WiFi and Bluetooth, this IP phone certainly has impressive specifications.

 Write a Review